mattg888/MySQL-Distance-Calculation-Functions/README.md

 MySQL-distance-functions
 ==========================

-A MySQL function to find the distance in KM or Miles between two latitude and longitude
+A MySQL function to find the distance in KM or Miles between two latitudes and longitudes

 Example usage:
 ```sql